phenotypic/homebridge-web-valve/examples/README.md

-# NodeMCU valve

 ## Description

-These script can interface with the plugin to expose the web-based valve.
-One script is a simple on/off (for taps, showers etc.) whereas the other modulates on/off and is useful for outdoor misting systems.
+These scripts are designed to interface with the plugin to expose the web-based valve.
+One script is a simple on/off switch (for taps, showers etc.) whereas the other modulates on/off and is useful for more niche cases like outdoor misting systems.

 ## Requirements